TangibleTNFT/ustb/test/Invariant/report.md

 `test_ReturnWrongTotalSupplyAfterTokenTransferFromRebaseToNonRebase()` shows how alice a rebase user transfers tokens to bob a non-rebase user and the `totalShares` of rebase tokens isn't reduced by the transferred amount.

-`test_ReturnWrongTotalSupplyAfterTokenTransferFromNonRebaseToRebase()` show how bob a non-rebase user transfers tokens to alice a rebase user and the transferred amount isn't added to the `totalShares` of non-rebase tokens.
+`test_ReturnWrongTotalSupplyAfterTokenTransferFromNonRebaseToRebase()` shows how bob a non-rebase user transfers tokens to alice a rebase user and the transferred amount isn't added to the `totalShares` of non-rebase tokens.

 ```javascript
     function test_ReturnWrongTotalSupplyAfterTokenTransferFromRebaseToNonRebase()